-So you’ve been invited for a night out on the town... look at you, you little social butterfly.
+So you’ve been invited for a BYO night out on the town or looking forward to taking your favourite BYO to the beach with friends... look at you, you little social butterfly.
 Bravo.
-But now the big decision is what wine do you take that’s going to best complement your meal?
+But now the big decision is what wine do is going to best complement your meal?

 In our opinion, wine choice and food pairings should always come down to personal preference.
 If you love a glass of Chardonnay with your Friday Maccas, we say why not!
 However, sometimes a little guidance to navigating the murky world of wine can be helpful which is why we’ve created this pairing guide to take your BYO faves to the next level with the right Leftfield wine.

 Thai : Albariño / Sauvignon Blanc

 Thai is a crowd-pleasing BYO cuisine and the perfect match to many of our wines.
 But if we had to pick the hero wine for your next Thai BYO outing, we’d be going for a crisp white wine with freshness, a tiny bit of sweetness and good acidity that goes well with the sweet and sour yet hot, spicy flavours in Thai food.